owncloud/ocis/docs/ocis/_index.md

 ### oCIS microservice runtime

 The oCIS runtime allows us to dynamically manage services running in a single process.
 We use [suture](https://github.com/thejerf/suture) to create a supervisor tree that starts each service in a dedicated goroutine.
-By default oCIS will start all built-in oCIS extensions in a single process.
+By default oCIS will start all built-in oCIS services in a single process.
 Individual services can be moved to other nodes to scale-out and meet specific performance requirements.
 A [go-micro](https://github.com/asim/go-micro/blob/master/registry/registry.go) based registry allows services in multiple nodes to form a distributed microservice architecture.

-### oCIS extensions
+### oCIS Services

-Every oCIS extension uses [ocis-pkg](https://github.com/owncloud/ocis/tree/master/ocis-pkg), which implements the [go-micro](https://go-micro.dev/) interfaces for [servers](https://github.com/asim/go-micro/blob/v3.5.0/server/server.go#L17-L37) to register and [clients](https://github.com/asim/go-micro/blob/v3.5.0/client/client.go#L11-L23) to lookup nodes with a service [registry](https://github.com/asim/go-micro/blob/v3.5.0/registry/registry.go).
+Every oCIS service uses [ocis-pkg](https://github.com/owncloud/ocis/tree/master/ocis-pkg), which implements the [go-micro](https://go-micro.dev/) interfaces for [servers](https://github.com/asim/go-micro/blob/v3.5.0/server/server.go#L17-L37) to register and [clients](https://github.com/asim/go-micro/blob/v3.5.0/client/client.go#L11-L23) to lookup nodes with a service [registry](https://github.com/asim/go-micro/blob/v3.5.0/registry/registry.go).
 We are following the [12 Factor](https://12factor.net/) methodology with oCIS.
 The uniformity of services also allows us to use the same command, logging and configuration mechanism.
 Configurations are forwarded from the oCIS runtime to the individual extensions.

 ### go-micro

 While the [go-micro](https://go-micro.dev/) framework provides abstractions as well as implementations for the different components in a microservice architecture, it uses a more developer focused runtime philosophy: It is used to download services from a repo, compile them on the fly and start them as individual processes.
-For oCIS we decided to use a more admin friendly runtime: You can download a single binary and start the contained oCIS extensions with a single `bin/ocis server`.
+For oCIS we decided to use a more admin friendly runtime: You can download a single binary and start the contained oCIS services with a single `bin/ocis server`.
 This also makes packaging easier.

 We use [ocis-pkg](https://github.com/owncloud/ocis/tree/master/ocis-pkg) to configure the default implementations for the go-micro [grpc server](https://github.com/asim/go-micro/tree/v3.5.0/plugins/server/grpc), [client](https://github.com/asim/go-micro/tree/v3.5.0/plugins/client/grpc) and [mdns registry](https://github.com/asim/go-micro/blob/v3.5.0/registry/mdns_registry.go), swapping them out as needed, e.g. to use the [kubernetes registry plugin](https://github.com/asim/go-micro/tree/v3.5.0/plugins/registry/kubernetes).